Clicky Skip to Content

 It is defined by eBay as an item that may show cosmetic wear but still functions properly and is fully functional.
 This means that the item must work as expected, but it could have scratches or a damaged screen.

-The term may have many meanings, even if it is not used on a site like Amazon or eBay.
-Although websites like Craigslist offer a great way for people to sell and buy used stuff online, there are no regulations regarding how items should be described.
+The term may have many meanings, even if not used on a site like Amazon or eBay.
+Although websites like Craigslist offer a great way to sell and buy used stuff online, there are no regulations regarding how items should be described.
 You and the seller are responsible for any sale.
 This makes it difficult to handle complaints.

 Used Devices